Barbara Snow (therapist): Academic career

-In the 1980s Snow was a member of the Association of Mormon Counselors and Psychotherapists (AMCAP), and published research centered on the issue of sexual abuse.
+In the 1980s, Snow was a member of the Association of Mormon Counselors and Psychotherapists (AMCAP) and published research centered on the issue of sexual abuse.

-In collaboration with Teena Sorenson, Snow developed a framework that identified four stages children go through when disclosing sexual abuse.
+In collaboration with Teena Sorenson, she developed a framework that identified four stages children go through when disclosing sexual abuse.
 According to the study, the first stage, denial, occurs when a child claims the abuse did not happen.
 Disclosure is subdivided into two phases, tentative and active, which occurs when a child acknowledges the occurrence of abuse.
 Recant is a retraction of a prior disclosure.
 The final stage, reaffirm, is the final reassertion that the abuse happened.

 Also in collaboration with Sorenson, in 1990 Snow authored a major academic article that helped fuel the Satanic panic titled "Ritualistic Child Abuse in a Neighborhood Setting."
 The study supported the notion that secretive ritualistic abuse was widespread but difficult to detect.
 The abstract states, "The majority of children showed little symptomology at initial referral with significant increases during the disclosure process. ...
 This study suggests that ritual abuse in neighborhood settings appears secretive, coercive and complex."
 The study attributes the difficulty in detection in part to disassociation and repression of memories by victims.